-If you are an information security professional, your primary role is to defend your organisations systems and data proactively.
-To best defend against the mass of threats out there today its important to know the “Who” the individuals you are protecting your data and systems from and the “How and Why” the adversary’s associated tactics and motivations.
-These individuals you are in battle with are called Threat actors.
-In cyber security and threat intelligence, a threat actor is a term to any individual or group of individuals that attempts to or successfully conducts malicious activities against enterprises, whether intentionally or unintentionally.
+If you are an information security professional, your primary role is to defend your organisation’s systems and data proactively.
+To best defend against the mass of threats out there today it’s important to know the “Who” the individuals you are protecting your data and systems from and the “How and Why” the adversary’s associated tactics and motivations.
+These individuals you are in a battle with are called Threat actors.
+In cyber security and threat intelligence, a threat actor is a term for any individual or group of individuals that attempt to or successfully conduct malicious activities against enterprises, whether intentionally or unintentionally.

 If you know the enemy and know yourself, you need not fear the result of a hundred battles.Sun Tzu